 Putin's war is a nightmare for the Ukrainian people and for Russia, an expert warns

-Michael Kimmage, a specialist on U.S.-Russia relations formerly with the State Department, says the war in Ukraine is not going the way Russian President Vladimir Putin had planned.
+Michael Kimmage, a specialist on U.S.-Russia relations who formerly served in the State Department, says the war in Ukraine is not going the way Russian President Vladimir Putin had planned.

 "The war has gone surprisingly badly for the Kremlin," Kimmage says.
 "It didn't get the politics of Ukraine right.
 It didn't expect the Ukrainians to fight, didn't expect the Ukrainians to support their government, didn't expect [Ukrainian President Volodymyr] Zelenskyy to become the hero that he's become."

-Kimmage joined the State Department's policy planning staff examining Ukraine Russia issues in 2014 — shortly after Russia annexed Crimea from Ukraine.
-He left the State Department on the day President Donald Trump took the oath of office in 2017, and now chairs the history department at the Catholic University of America in Washington, D.C.
+Kimmage joined the State Department's Policy Planning Staff examining Ukraine-Russia issues in 2014 — shortly after Russia annexed Crimea from Ukraine.
+He left the State Department on the day Donald Trump took the oath of office in 2017 and now chairs the History Department at the Catholic University of America in Washington, D.C.

 Kimmage says Putin's actions in Ukraine are a reflection of extreme hubris: "[Putin] just believes that he can do a lot of things.
 He's isolated.
 He's not getting a lot of great information, I assume.
 And he thinks that he can accomplish more than he can."